How much does a new roof cost?

 |Eagleview Roof Report (If not submitted)||per home||$40|

-As you can see the extras vary and some are necessary (like the ridge-vents) and some are extras for curb appeal (like adding a skylight).
+As you can see, the extras vary.
+Some are necessary (like the ridge vents), and some are extras for curb appeal (like adding a skylight).

-Things like an extra layer tear-off (older roofs that have two layers of shingles) or cedar shake tear-off require long amounts of time and are not included in the normal price.
+Things like an extra layer tear-off (older roofs with two layers of shingles) or cedar shake tear-off require extended time and are not included in the standard price.

-As mentioned, these things are all talked about and discussed in the price upfront, however, these are the extras that can be added to a new roof cost.
+As mentioned, these things are all talked about and discussed in the price upfront.
+However, these extras can be added to your overall roof replacement costs.

 As you can easily see, there are no exacts when it comes to replacing your existing roof and your new roof costs!

-We are very transparent with roofing costs for the simple fact that we want YOU the customer to be able to accurately gauge your roof price without getting the run around from other companies!
+We are very transparent with roofing costs because we want YOU, the customer, to be able to accurately gauge your roof price without getting the run around from other companies!

 This is also why we offer video call scheduling ahead of time, something most companies don’t offer!

 So in parting, we hope you learned about roof replacement costs and if you have any questions, please don’t hesitate to reach out and ask below!
 We proudly serve Northern Virginia for all roofing and gutter needs!